spyder-ide/spyder-docs/doc/faq.rst

       :alt: Spyder showing cell generation.

-.. dropdown:: Q: How do I change the syntax highlighting theme?
+.. dropdown:: Q: How do I change the syntax highlighting theme in the Editor?

    Go to :guilabel:`Preferences` and select the theme you want under :guilabel:`Syntax highlighting theme` in the :guilabel:`Appearance` section.